microsoft/FluidExamples/teams-fluid-hello-world/README.md

 ### Get the Fluid container

 Fluid applications can be loaded in one of two states, creating or loading.
 Since we've already created the container in the configuration page, we now want to load it in the content page, [HelloWorldTab](./src/client/helloWorldTab/HelloWordlTab.tsx).
-We will be rewriting everything inside the `HelloWorldTab` constant, so let's remove the all the code within the constant.
+We will be rewriting everything inside the `HelloWorldTab` page, so let's remove the all the code there to start.

 To load the container ID, we first need to retrieve the `contentUrl` from the Teams settings.
 So let's initialize Microsoft Teams first.